Sleep Meditation for Light Sleepers

 Sleep meditation is mindfulness or relaxation practiced before bed or in bed, not a technique that forces sleep on command.
 For light sleepers, the better aim is lower stimulation and less reactivity to sounds, thoughts, body sensations, and waking.

-A light sleeper meditation usually works with one plain anchor.
-That might be the breath, the feeling of the mattress, or a quiet room sound.
-When the mind jumps to tomorrow’s grocery list, the practice is simply to notice and return.
+Quick answer: a light sleeper meditation usually works best with one simple anchor.
+That might be the breath, the weight of the covers, or a room sound as faint as museum quiet.
+When the mind jumps to a customer support queue you handled earlier, the practice is to notice the jump and return without making it a problem.

 No drama needed.